tytydraco/yessleep/out/Im_a_park_ranger_and_I_found_a_town_that_doesnt_exist_part_three.md

 I think Hungry Horse just took the last Watcher in Yellowstone.

-There’s a phone number and a note written inside the front cover of the journal, it says to call the number if Thomas is missing or if he seems off and to tell the person who pick up on the other end that there’s an XK Class End of the World scenario in Hungry Horse.
+There’s a phone number and a note written inside the front cover of the journal, it says to call the number if Thomas is missing or if he seems off and to tell the person who picks up on the other end that Thomas has been compromised.

 This is fucking insane, I thought to myself.